 The first stage: recruitment on and off campus

 Duane Morris conducts interviews across the breadth of the country, with OCI locations ranging from Pennsylvania through Illinois, to Texas, and far beyond.
-Coupled with this, the firm also collects resumes from a similarly varied offering: be it Harvard, University of Michigan, Boston College, Vanderbilt, Columbia, Drexel and more, the firm has an eye cast over a wide net.
-From 1146 applications in 2021, the firm interviewed 451 students, and averaged around 20 students a day at each school (although this naturally varies depending on the school).
-The firm also attends diversity job fairs such as Philadelphia Area Diversity Job Fair, The LGBT Bar Association - Lavender Law Career Fair, The Mid-Atlantic Black Law Students Association Career Fair.
+Coupled with this, the firm also collects resumes from a similarly varied offering: be it Notre Dame, UCLA, Washington University in St. Louis, Vanderbilt, Columbia, Duke and more, the firm has an eye cast over a wide net.
+From 1,299 applications in 2023, the firm interviewed 462 students, and averaged around 20 students a day at each school (although this naturally varies depending on the school).
+The firm also attends diversity job fairs such as Philadelphia Area Diversity Job Fair and The LGBT Bar Association - Lavender Law Career Fair.
 Much to be expected, the firm utilizes the OCIs to get a reading on each candidate.
 Academic achievement, an array of school and extracurricular activities, plus relevant and beneficial work experience are all sought after by the attorneys – predominantly alumni from the respective schools – who conduct the interviews.

 Top tips for this stage: